Things that parse metadata.

 Also a helper for parse_bekendmaking_id to parse this particular subset.

-There is more description of the variations in one of our notebooks
+There is more description of the most common variations in one of our notebooks

 debug:bool | whether to point out some debug |